Extracting Dark-Matter Velocities from Halo Masses: A Reconstruction Conjecture: A Reconstruction Conjecture

+Physically, the parameter $r$ appearing in Eq.~(\ref{eq:clij}) governs the manner in which the $c_{\ell i j}$ scale with the overall kinetic energy released during the decay process.
+Taking $r > 0$ establishes a preference for highly exothermic decays in which a substantial fraction of the initial mass energy $m_\ell$ of the decaying particle is converted into kinetic energy, while taking $r < 0$ establishes a preference for decays in which a comparatively small fraction of $m_\ell$ is converted to kinetic energy.
+By contrast, the parameter $s$ governs the manner in which the $c_{\ell i j}$ scale with the difference in mass $|m_i - m_j|$ between the two daughter particles.
+Taking $s > 0$ establishes a preference for decays in which $m_i$ and $m_j$ are very similar, while taking $s < 0$ establishes a preference for decays with a significant difference between these two daughter-particle masses.
+Thus, by varying the parameters of this model --- and in particular, by varying $r$ and $s$ --- we are able to realize a variety of qualitatively different dark-matter velocity distributions in a straightforward way.

-For any given $g_M(M)$ distribution we obtain in this model, we first calculate the linear matter power spectrum $P(k)$ numerically using \texttt{CLASS}.~ We then evaluate the corresponding structure-suppression function $S^2(M)$ using the Press-Schechter formalism, as encapsulated in Eq.~(\ref{eq:PressSchechter}), in order to obtain both $dn/d\log M$ and $(dn/d\log M)_{\rm CDM}$.
-We then test our conjecture by using it to reconstruct $g_M(M)$ from $S^2(M)$, and assess how well this reconstructed $g_M(M)$ matches the $g_M(M)$ test function with which we started.
+For any given choice of model parameters, we evaluate the resulting dark-matter velocity distribution $g_v(v)$ by numerically solving the coupled system of Boltzmann equations for the $\phi_\ell$.
+We then determine the linear matter power spectrum $P(k)$ for this $g_v(v)$ distribution and the linear matter power spectrum $P_{\rm CDM}(k)$ for purely cold dark matter numerically using \texttt{CLASS}.~ We obtain $dn/d\log M$ and $(dn/d\log M)_{\rm CDM}$ from the corresponding matter power spectra using the Press-Schechter formalism, as encapsulated in Eq.~(\ref{eq:PressSchechter}), and use these results to construct the structure-suppression function $S^2(M)$.
+We then test our conjecture by using it to reconstruct $g_M(M)$ from $S^2(M)$, and assess how well this reconstructed $g_M(M)$ matches the $g_M(M)$ test function that we obtain from our original $g_v(v)$ function through use of the functional map in Eq.~(\ref{eq:vtoMmap}).

-In Fig.~\ref{fig:BradyBunch}, we display the results of our analysis for nine different combinations of the model parameters $r$ and $s$ defined in Sect.~IV of Ref.~\cite{Dienes:2020bmn}.
+In Fig.~\ref{fig:BradyBunch}, we display the results of our analysis for nine different combinations of the model parameters $r$ and $s$.
 These parameter combinations have been chosen such that the corresponding dark-matter velocity distributions exhibit a wide variety of profiles.
 The blue curve displayed in each panel represents the ``true'' velocity distribution $g_M(M)$ for the corresponding choice of model parameters.
 Indeed, we see that the set of $g_M(M)$ functions obtained for this set of parameter combinations includes unimodal distributions as well as a variety of multi-modal distributions.
-Thus, the velocity distributions shown in Fig.~\ref{fig:BradyBunch} will collectively provide a thorough ``stress-test'' of how well our conjecture performs when applied to qualitatively different kinds of dark-matter scenarios.
+Thus, the velocity distributions shown in Fig.~\ref{fig:BradyBunch} collectively provide a thorough ``stress test'' of how well our conjecture performs when applied to qualitatively different kinds of dark-matter scenarios.

 The black curve appearing in each panel of Fig.~\ref{fig:BradyBunch} represents the structure-suppression function $S^2(M)$ which corresponds to the velocity distribution $g_M(M)$.
 The green curve, on the other hand, represents the reconstructed $g_M(M)$ obtained solely from information contained in $S^2(M)$ using Eq.~(\ref{eq:recconj}).
 In performing this test, we have chosen the value of the proportionality constant in Eq.~(\ref{eq:vtoMmap}) to be {\il{\xi = 9/4}}, as this tends to horizontally align the original and reconstructed dark-matter velocity distributions with each other.